Bevigil/BeVigil-OSINT-CLI/README.md

 Installation
 ------------

-The safest way to install the BeVigil OSINT CLI is to use [pip](https://pip.pypa.io/en/stable/):
+The easiest way to install the BeVigil OSINT CLI is to use [pip](https://pip.pypa.io/en/stable/):

 ```bash
    $ pip3 install bevigil-cli